Tulum: History and description

 According to study lead researcher Wolfgang Stinnesbeck, "It really looks as if this woman had a very hard time and an extremely unhappy end of her life.
-Obviously, this is speculative, but given the traumas and the pathological deformations on her skull, it appears a likely scenario that she may have been expelled from her group and was killed in the cave, or was left in the cave to die there”.
+Obviously, this is speculative, but given the traumas and the pathological deformations on her skull, it appears a likely scenario that she may have been expelled from her group and was killed in the cave, or was left in the cave to die there".

 The newly discovered skeleton was 140 meters away from the Chan Hol 2 site.
 Although archeologists assumed the divers found the remains of the missing Chan Hol 2, the analysis proved that these assumptions were erroneous in a short time.
 Stinnesbeck compared the new bones to old photographs of Chan Hol 2 and showed that the two skeletons represent different individuals.

 Due to their distinctive features, study co-researcher Samuel Rennie suggest the existence of at least two morphologically diverse groups of people living separately in Mexico during the transition from Pleistocene to Holocene.

 Architecture

 Tulum has architecture typical of Maya sites on the east coast of the Yucatán Peninsula.
-This architecture is recognized by a step running around the base of the building which sits on a low substructure.
-Doorways of this type are usually narrow with columns used as support if the building is big enough.
+This architecture is recognized by a step running around the base of the building, which sits on a low substructure.
+Doorways of this type are usually narrow, with columns used as support if the building is big enough.
 As the walls flare out there are usually two sets of molding near the top.
 The room usually contains one or two small windows with an altar at the back wall, roofed by either a beam-and-rubble ceiling or being vaulted.
 This type of architecture resembles what can be found in the nearby Chichen Itza, just on a much smaller scale.

 Tulum's wall

 Tulum was protected on one side by steep sea cliffs and on the landward side by a wall that averaged about 3–5 m in height.
 The wall also was about 8 m thick and 400 m long on the side parallel to the sea.
 The part of the wall that ran the width of the site was slightly shorter and only about 170 m on both sides.
 Constructing this massive wall would have taken an enormous amount of energy and time, which shows how important defense was to the Maya when they chose this site.
 On the southwest and northwest corners there are small structures that have been identified as watch towers, showing again how well defended the city was.
 There are five narrow gateways in the wall with two each on the north and south sides and one on the west.
+The seaward side is protected by the steep cliffs, except for one small cove with a sandy beach.
+It was in this small cove where the canoes would return from trading and fishing.
 Near the northern side of the wall a small cenote provided the city with fresh water.
 It is this impressive wall that makes Tulum one of the most well-known fortified sites of the Maya.